skavan/rz_server/server/docs/issues-schema-decisions.md

 - `POST /issues` accepts `hasVisibleDamage` and `damageAssessment` in either camelCase or snake_case.
 If omitted they resolve to `false`/`none`, aligning with database defaults.
 - `PUT /issues/:id` allows partial updates for the new fields.
 Boolean `null` inputs are rejected so we always store an explicit `true`/`false`.
 - `GET /issues` now supports filtering with `hasVisibleDamage`/`has_visible_damage` as well as `damageAssessment`/`damage_assessment` to keep query ergonomics flexible for clients.
+- `GET /issues` and `GET /issues/:id` accept `include_deleted=true` to surface soft-deleted rows; by default we append `deleted_at IS NULL` so clients only see active work.
+- `DELETE /issues/:id` stamps `deleted_at`/`deleted_by_user_id` instead of removing the row.
+We still broadcast a `data_change:issues` delete event so existing subscribers continue to reconcile caches without code changes.
+- When an issue is created or updated for an `inventory_item`, the server automatically bumps `inventory_items.last_checked` so operational dashboards stay synchronized with the most recent inspection.
 - Downstream SSE payloads include the new columns unchanged; consumers should plan to surface them where relevant (triage dashboards, insurance exports).

 ## Migration Notes

 - Migration `0012_windy_crusher_hogan.sql` introduces `issue_damage_assessment`, adds the new columns with defaults, and should be applied to all environments.
 - Because the boolean column is non-nullable with a `false` default, no data backfill is required for existing issues.
+- Migration `0003_issue_soft_delete.sql` adds the `deleted_at`/`deleted_by_user_id` columns and supporting index.
+Existing rows automatically remain visible (null deleted timestamp) while future deletes simply stamp those fields.

 ## Indexing Decisions
 - `idx_issues_customer` underpins tenant-wide filtering and RLS policies.